pacholca01/README/README.md

 - 👋  Hi, I’m @pacholca01
 - 👀  I’m interested in coding and acrobatics
-- 🌱  I’m currently learning javascript and react
+- 🌱  I’m currently learning C# and SQL
 - 💞️  I’m looking to collaborate on a gym management software project
 - 📫  Find me on twitter at...